Dftevn/dftevn-website/_members/areg-hunanyan.md

   research-gate: Areg-Hunanyan-2
 ---

-Areg Hunanyan is a researcher at the Computational Materials Science Laboratory within the Research Institute for Physics, specializing in the computational search for novel two-dimensional tin oxides and their applications in semiconductor gas sensors.
-Born in 1996, Areg pursued his higher education at Yerevan State University in the field of Radiophysics, earning his Bachelor's degree (2013-2017) and subsequently his Master's degree (2017-2019).
-In 2022, he earned his PhD, guided by Vladimir M. Aroutiounian.
-Since 2020, he has been working as a Research Scientist at Yerevan State University, where he applies his expertise in computational chemistry and materials science to his research.
-His scientific interests focus on advanced materials for energy conversion and storage applications, solid-state electrolytes, catalysis, gas sensing, and semiconductor devices.
+Areg Hunanyan is a Ph.D. and research scientist at &quot;Computational Materials Science Laboratory&quot;.
+He is specialized in machine learning interatomic potentials for ionic conductivity calculation of solids, and USPEX calculation.
+Areg performed several USPEX searches of 2D materials for gas sensing applications.